Jack Gelber

 Jack Gelber (April 12, 1932 – May 9, 2003) was an American playwright best known for his 1959 drama The Connection, depicting the life of drug-addicted jazz musicians.
 The first great success of the Living Theatre, the play was translated into five languages and produced in ten nations.
 Gelber continued to work and write in New York, where he also taught writing, directing and drama as a professor, chiefly at Brooklyn College, City University of New York, where he created the MFA program in playwriting.
 In 1999 he received the Edward Albee Last Frontier Playwright Award in recognition of his lifetime of achievements in theatre.

 Early life and education

-Jack Gelber was born April 12, 1932 in Chicago, the first of three sons of Molly (Singer) and Harold Gelber, a Jewish American couple of Russian and Romanian descent.
+Jack Gelber was born April 12, 1932, in Chicago, the first of three sons of Jewish couple Molly (Singer) and Harold Gelber.
 Harold was a sheet metal worker, a trade the younger Gelber would briefly adopt to finance his education at the University of Illinois.
 While at the university, he developed an interest in fiction and began to write short stories.
 After graduating with a B.S. in Journalism in 1953, Gelber traveled to San Francisco, where he found work as a shipfitter's helper.